kiraistakenlol/epunch/docs/before-going-to-prod-todo.md

  * google auth. figure out if we use the same app or we need to create a new one in google cloud console. what is the best practice? also there was sth about app verification when going to prod... (a note in google cloud console - check it!!!)

 3. Localization (for Argentina):
-  * what is the best practice to do it give out tech stack?
+  * what is the best practice to do it given our tech stack?
 (Brainstorm)